Understanding Vitamin B6: Normal vs Optimal Ranges

 How to Improve Your Levels

-- 1Dietary sources: poultry, fish, bananas, potatoes, chickpeas
+- 1Dietary sources: poultry, fish, bananas, potatoes, chickpeas, and fortified cereals

-- 2Supplement: 25–100 mg/day for deficiency (do not exceed 100 mg long-term — high doses cause sensory neuropathy)
+- 2Supplement 25–100 mg/day for deficiency — do not exceed 100 mg long-term, as high doses cause sensory neuropathy

 When to Test